 Quick Answer — Is online physiotherapy as effective as in-person treatment?

 Yes.
 Online physiotherapy is highly effective for diagnosis, exercise prescription, posture correction, and rehabilitation.
 Clinical studies show equivalent outcomes to in-person treatment for most musculoskeletal conditions.
-The only technique not possible online is hands-on manual therapy, which is needed in fewer than 10% of cases.
+The only technique not possible online is hands-on manual therapy, which in my clinical experience is the primary treatment for fewer than 10% of patients.

 The Question Every Patient Asks